-village earthworks on both north and south facing slopes with the present-day hamlet being situated on the highest ground lying between.
+7.7 Cold Newton shrunken medieval village comprises extensive village earthworks on both north and south facing slopes with the present-day hamlet being situated on the highest ground lying between.
 Village earthworks are identified in the form of minor trackways leading off Skeg Hill Road and a series of house platforms of various shapes and sizes.
 At the south-eastern corner of the area is a well-defined square moat with an entrance causeway on its south-western corner and a ditch up to 2m deep and waterlogged on its northern arm.
 To the north of the moat is a circular windmill mound 2m high and 10m in diameter.

-Defended enclosure on Robin-a-tiptoe Hill
+Defended enclosure on Robin-A-tiptoe Hill